The APOLLO Trial

 Primary endpoint

-• Primary cohort: The rate of all-cause mortality, or heart failure hospitalization post 30-days, or KCCQ improvement < 10 as evaluated at one year
+- Primary cohort: The rate of all-cause mortality or heart failure hospitalization

 Secondary endpoint

-• Composite of all-cause mortality, disabling stroke, acute kidney injury (stage three or with renal replacement), prolonged ventilation, deep wound infection, reoperation or reintervention, or ≥ major bleeding at 30 days or at hospital discharge, whichever is longer
+- Composite of all-cause mortality, disabling stroke, acute kidney injury (stage three or with renal replacement), prolonged ventilation, deep wound infection, reoperation or reintervention, or greater than or equal to major bleeding at 30 days or at hospital discharge, whichever is longer

 The prosthesis is compressed inside a hollow delivery catheter and implantation is completed through transfemoral access.
 It is designed to engage and conform to the native annulus without need for additional sutures, tethers, or anchors.